 You can also feed your herbs by adding one tablespoon of fish emulsion to a gallon of water and using this every time you water.
 Rosemary, thyme, and basil benefit from a spoonful of crushed eggshells added to the soil.

 If whiteflies, aphids or other pests become a problem, you can spray the plants once a week with a soapy solution made from 1-2 tablespoons of a mild soap dishwashing soap to one gallon of warm water.

 If the plants begin to discolor, decrease the amount of soap used in the solution, or discontinue use.
 Make sure to wash the leaves off before using them.

+Herbs are easy to grow indoors, so there’s no excuse not to give them a try!
 Do you grow herbs indoors?
 Do you have any tips you wanna share?

 A city girl learning to homestead on an acre of land in the country.
 Wife and homeschooling mother of four.
 Enjoying life, and everything that has to do with self sufficient living.